 In accordance with 40 CFR § 1501.5(a), DOI serves as the lead federal agency responsible for NEPA compliance for this Phase 2 RP/EA #1.3, ensuring its compliance with the CEQ's NEPA implementing regulations (40 CFR § 1501.5(a) and DOI NEPA implementing procedures (43 CFR § 46).
-Each of the other co-Trustees on the LA TIG is participating as a cooperating agency and will review it for adequacy in meeting the standards set forth in its own NEPA implementing procedures, and subsequently adopt the NEPA analysis, if appropriate (40 CFR § 1508.5).
+Each of the other co-Trustees on the LA TIG is participating as a cooperating agency.
+Each federal cooperating agency reviewed the NEPA analysis for adequacy in meeting the standards set forth in its own NEPA implementing procedures, and subsequently adopts the NEPA analysis (40 CFR § 1508.5).